taskflow/taskflow/README.md

 # Dynamic Tasking

 Another powerful feature of Taskflow is *dynamic* tasking.
-Dynamic tasks are those created during the execution of a taskflow.
+Dynamic tasks are those tasks created during the execution of a taskflow.
 These tasks are spawned by a parent task and are grouped together to a *subflow* graph.
 The example below demonstrates how to create a subflow that spawns three tasks at runtime.